awsdocs/amazon-rds-user-guide/doc_source/oracle-s3-integration.md

 # Amazon S3 integration<a name="oracle-s3-integration"></a>

 You can transfer files between your RDS for Oracle DB instance and an Amazon S3 bucket\.
-You can use Amazon S3 integration with Oracle Database features such as Data Pump\.
-For example, you can download Data Pump files from Amazon S3 to your DB instance\.
+You can use Amazon S3 integration with Oracle Database features such as Oracle Data Pump\.
+For example, you can download Data Pump files from Amazon S3 to your RDS for Oracle DB instance\.
+For more information, see [Importing data into Oracle on Amazon RDS](Oracle.Procedural.Importing.md)\.

 **Note**
 Your DB instance and your Amazon S3 bucket must be in the same AWS Region\.